 The history of RECKLI started in 1968 with the idea of forming concrete both aesthetically and economically.
-Nearly 50 years later, the RECKLI name stands for freedom of design in shaping concrete.
+50 years later, the RECKLI name stands for freedom of design in shaping concrete.

 The procurement of the new 5-axle mill means that extremely complex 3D objects can now be created in the workshop.
 These can be used as templates to cast even more challenging and extremely detailed formliners.